-Since 1996, the Company has repurchased approximately 18.9 million shares for an aggregate purchase price of approximately \$933.3 million.
-On December 16, 2018, the Company's Board of Directors approved a share repurchase program authorizing the Company to repurchase up to \$75.0 million of its outstanding common stock, inclusive of the amount that remains available for repurchases under the prior repurchase authorization of \$25.0 million announced on March 11, 2015.
+Since 1996, the Company has repurchased approximately 20.4 million shares for an aggregate purchase price of approximately \$1.13 billion.
+On March 12, 2020, the Board of Directors authorized the Company to repurchase up to \$30.0 million of the Company's outstanding common stock, inclusive of the amount that remains available for repurchase under prior repurchase authorizations.
+As of March 31, 2020, the Company had \$22.6 million in aggregate remaining repurchase capacity.
 The timing and actual number of shares repurchased will depend on a variety of factors, including the stock price, corporate and regulatory requirements, available funds, alternative uses of capital, restrictions under the revolving credit agreement, and other market and economic conditions.
 The Company's stock repurchase program may be suspended or discontinued at any time.

-As of March 31, 2019, the Company has \$0.5 million in repurchase capacity remaining under this authorization.
 The repurchase authorization does not have a stated expiration date.
-The following table details purchases of the Company's common stock, if any, made by the Company during the three months ended March 31, 2019:
+The following table details purchases of the Company's common stock, if any, made by the Company during the three months ended March 31, 2020:

-(a) Total number of shares purchased (b) Average price paid per share (c) Total number of shares purchased as part of publicly announced plans or programs • (d) proximate dollar value of shares t may yet be purchased under the plans or programs January 1 through January 31, 2019 223,469 \$ 109.27 223,469 \$ 46,822,817 February 1 through February 28, 2019 316,959 113.08 316,959 10,982,640 March 1 through March 31, 2019 85,770 122.22 85,770 500,087 Total for the quarter 626,198 \$ 114.85 626,198 32
+(a) Total number of shares purchased (b) Average price paid per share (c) Total number of shares purchased as part of publicly announced plans or programs that (d) proximate dollar value of shares may yet be purchased under the plans or programs January 1 through January 31, 2020 \$ \$ 10,030,853 February 1 through February 29, 2020 10,030,853 March 1 through March 31, 2020 128,499 57.47 128,499 22,614,804 Total for the quarter 128,499 \$ 57.47 128,499